UV Index and Tanning: Complete Guide

 As we discussed already, your genes influence the amount of time required to get a tan.
 Some people can last longer under the sun than others.

-While the clouds do filter out some UV radiation, they don’t block it entirely.
-Depending on the color of the clouds, they will allow anything between 30% to 90% of the sun rays to pass through.
+Clouds are tricky and can easily misguide you.
+While it is true that they filter out some of the light, they don’t fully block UV radiation.
+Depending on their density, clouds allow anywhere between 30% to 90% of UV rays to pass through.
 Grey clouds filter more than white, fluffy ones.

 Deciding how long does it take to tan on a cloudy day depends on a lot of factors.
 You should still check the UV Index forecast in your area, as these will usually take clouds in consideration.